Interview by Meritxell Rosell

 The context was everything, to encourage visitors to explore a part of the building they would not perhaps ordinarily invest as much time in, but also to encourage them to stop and listen and travel through time in sound and smell.

 The sound attempts to conjure up a sense of the past by taking the listener on an imaginary trip through these times.
 Voices are heard, laughter, music and the presence of others in the space but never seen.
-It’s removed from the more traditional recreation in sound of a past time as in many museum installations, offering something more artful, creative, playful and abstract.
+It’s removed from the more traditional recreation of the sound of a pastime as in many museum installations, offering something more artful, creative, playful and abstract.
 In addition, the use of scent in the space adds an additional element to the experience, transporting the spectator in their imagination.

-You’ve collaborated with artists and creators like Mike Kelley, Carsten Nicolai, Laurie Anderson and Hussein Chalayan and so many others.
-Which has been the most influencing of these collaborations?
+You’ve collaborated with artists and creators like Mike Kelley, Carsten Nicolai, Laurie Anderson and Hussein Chalayan, and so many others.
+Which has been the most influential of these collaborations?

 In a time where we seem to be bombarded with challenging discoveries in artificial intelligence and their possible impact on artistic creativity, as a writer and media critic as well, what do you think about projects like Magenta, Google Brain’s initiative to develop tools that use machine learning to create compelling art and music?

-In principle the idea of machines generation music is fascinating but from experience any machines that bravely attempt to mimic the creative process leave me rather wanting.
+In principle, the idea of machine generation music is fascinating, but from experience, any machines that bravely attempt to mimic the creative process leave me rather wanting.
 I’ve yet to experience any writing or art produced by a machine to offer any of the rewards or resonances that have been born from the mind of a human.

-Indeed there are a number of companies who now produce automated customised music for commercial advertising and film and the rather bland and dull character of them certainly doesn’t appeal to my generous ears.
+Indeed there are a number of companies who now produce automated customised music for commercial advertising and film, and their rather bland and dull character of them certainly doesn’t appeal to my generous ears.

 What is your chief enemy of creativity?

 Administration mostly!
-Without a manager, record label, music publisher, agent every transaction passes through my office and I deal directly with every transaction, interaction and communication.
-I’m still working on a cloning system so one of me can spend more time in the studio, whilst the other one responds to everything else.
+Without a manager, record label, music publisher, or agent, every transaction passes through my office, and I deal directly with every transaction, interaction and communication.
+I’m still working on a cloning system so one of me can spend more time in the studio whilst the other one responds to everything else.